-As required under the listing standards of the NYSE American exchange ("NYSE American"), as a "smaller reporting company," at least 50% of the directors serving on our Board must qualify as independent, as affirmatively determined by our Board.
+As required under the listing standards of the NYSE American exchange ("NYSE American"), a majority of the directors serving on our Board must qualify as independent, as affirmatively determined by our Board.
 In assessing director independence, the Board considered, among other matters, the nature and extent of any business relationships, including transactions conducted, between (i) the Company and each director, (ii) the Company and an immediate family member of a director and (iii) the Company and any organization for which one of our directors or an immediate family member is a director or executive officer or with which one of our directors or an immediate family member is otherwise affiliated.
 Based on this evaluation, our Board has determined that Bryan H. Lawrence, E. Wayne Nordberg, Brent Arriaga and Rebecca Bayless are each an independent director, as that term is defined in the listing standards of the NYSE American.